Julie L. Pentz

 MFA in Theatre Arts, University of Arizona, in Tucson, AZ

 Julie's contributions to the dance field have traveled in the international dance community and her credits include guest teaching and performance appearances at the Theatro Libero in Rome, Italy, Taiwan, Chinese Cultural University, National Taiwan University of the Arts, Tsoying Performing Arts, Koahsiung Performing Arts, the Interdansa in Banyoles-Girona, Spain and the National Theatre of Ghana, the Dagra Music Center in Ghana Africa and several locations in Kuwait City, Kuwait.
-Julie has been teaching at Kansas State University for 17 years.
-Julie is a full professor of dance in the School of Music, Theatre, and Dance, teaching jazz and tap dance, the K-State Tap Dance Ensemble, dance appreciation, teaching methods, for the K-State First program, and West African dance and music ensemble.
+Julie has been teaching at Kansas State University for 18 years.
+Julie is a full professor of dance in the School of Music, Theatre, and Dance, teaching jazz and tap dance, the K-State Tap Dance Ensemble, dance appreciation, teaching methods, and for the K-State First program.
 She is active in the National Dance Educators Organization serving on the advisory board directing students from 2017 – 2020 and now serves on the Executive Committee as the organizations Recording Secretary.
 In 2019 Julie accepted a position as a Global Goodwill Ambassador and Human Peace Ambassador, representing the United States of America.
 Julie serves as a national judge for dance competitions and is a trained HealthRhythms facilitator.
 Prior to Julie's return to graduate study she performed with The National Tap Ensemble out of Washington, DC and worked with master tap teachers that include Gregory Hines, Savion Glover, and Brenda Buffalino.

 Julie’s current research is examining and enhancing family relationships, measuring physical movement, and looking at Parent perceptions/enjoyment/and parent-child connectedness and how they relate to physical activity.
 She uses her program Tap To Togetherness Across Populations to foster this research.
 Tap To Togetherness Across Populations holds close partnerships with Parents as Teachers, K-12, senior populations, and the homeschool networks.
-The Tap To Togetherness program has been selected as one of 15 community engagement partnerships for Kansas State University’s Carnegie Foundation Community engagement Reclassification.
-The program has two published children’s’ books Tap Tap Tap Your Toe and Tap Tap Tap Like a Rhinoceros.
-Pentz has multiple articles published with the Journal of Dance Education, Dance Education In Practice, Arts Education Policy Review, The Ambassador, UCED, Childhood Education, Journal of Extension, E-Source for College Transitions, Association of College and University Education, and the Ambassador.
-In February of 2021 Pentz released her text book Dance Appreciation, published with Human Kinetics Publishing, out of Chicago, IL.
+The Tap To Togetherness Across Populations program is one of 15 community engagement partnerships for Kansas State University’s Carnegie Foundation Community Engagement Reclassification.
+The program has two published children’s books Tap Tap Tap Your Toe and Tap Tap Tap Like a Rhinoceros.